axeldotdev/ship/README.md

 Every files are dropped in our applications, **Ship** is just an installation command with some stubs.

 > [!WARNING]
 > **Ship** is not complete yet.
-It contains only backend stuff but I intend to propose frontend for the each stacks of the new starter kits when they'll be launched.
+It contains only backend stuff but I intend to propose frontend for each stacks of the new starter kits when they'll be launched.

 ## Coming soon